Criminal Division

 Special Victims Bureau

-Tracy Miller, Bureau Chief
+Brad Roach, Bureau Chief

 This bureau prosecutes sexual and physical abuse against adults and children, including sexual assaults, molestation of and sexual conduct with minors, and animal cruelty.
 These are among the most emotionally challenging crimes the County Attorney’s Office prosecutes, but members of this team find their work extremely rewarding.
 Special Victims attorneys meet with victims frequently in order to build rapport and trust.
 They often spend hours getting to know children, often coloring with them or playing games, and set up courtroom visits for adults and children to reduce the fear associated with an unfamiliar system.
 The members of SVB become experts at reviewing medical records, analyzing computer evidence in Internet Crimes Against Children (ICAC) cases, and distinguishing between families that need intervention and support and people who pose a serious threat to our community.
 Regardless of the severity of the crime, SVB works to empower victims, hold those who harm and traumatize the most vulnerable members of our community appropriately accountable, and do so in a just and equitable manner.